Piyush-0004/spotify-clone/README.md

 ##  Features

 * Spotify-like layout
-* Sidebar, navbar, and player section
+* Sidebar, navbar, album and player section
 * Custom CSS styling with fonts and icons
-* No JavaScript or music functionality

 ##  Built With